arjunsavel/cortecs/paper/paper.md

 # Methods
 `cortecs` seeks to compress redundant information by representing opacity data not as the opacity itself but as fits to the opacity as a function of temperature and pressure.
-We generally refer to this process as ``compression'' as opposed to ``fitting'' to emphasize that we do not seek to construct physically motivated, predictive, or comprehensible models of the opacity function.
+We generally refer to this process as ''compression'' as opposed to ''fitting'' to emphasize that we do not seek to construct physically motivated, predictive, or comprehensible models of the opacity function.
 Rather, we simply seek representations of the opacity function that consume less RAM/VRAM.
-The compression methods we use are ``lossy,’’ in that the original opacity data cannot be exactly recovered with our methods.
+The compression methods we use are ''lossy''' --- the original opacity data cannot be exactly recovered with our methods.
-We find that the loss of accuracy is tolerable for at least the hot Jupiter application (see Benchmark below).
+We find that the loss of accuracy is tolerable for at least the hot Jupiter emission spectroscopy application (see Benchmark below).

 We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, principal components analysis [PCA, e.g., @jolliffe:2016]